vectorgrp/sil-kit/docs/simulation/statehandling.rst

 ~~~~~~~~~~~~~~~~~~~~

 The |SystemMonitor| provides an aggregated view of all participant states in the
-form of the :cpp:enumerator:`SystemState<ib::mw::sync::SystemState>`.
+form of the :cpp:enum:`SystemState<ib::mw::sync::SystemState>`.
 This
 allows tracking and controlling the entire simulation in a more convenient way.

-By and large, the :cpp:enumerator:`SystemState<ib::mw::sync::SystemState>` is
+By and large, the :cpp:enum:`SystemState<ib::mw::sync::SystemState>` is
 computed as follows.
 If all participants are in the same state, the system state
 will also be in the same state.
 E.g., if all participants are in the state
 :cpp:enumerator:`Running<ib::mw::sync::ParticipantState::Running>`, the system